12 Ways to Prep Your Home for Hurricane Season

 Start moving stuff

-Bring in outdoor objects such as lawn furniture, toys and garden tools, and anchor objects that cannot be brought inside.
-Learn how to prepare your yard here.
+Bring in outdoor objects such as lawn furniture, toys, and garden tools, and anchor objects that cannot be brought inside.
+These are the U.S. states most prone to natural disasters.

 Review evacuation plans

 You and your family should pick two locations to go to for safety in the event of an emergency.
 Choose one out-of-town person as an emergency contact and create a list of emergency contacts that can be kept in a safe, readily available place.
-For a complete list of how to prepare an evacuation plan, go here.
+These are the foods you should stock up on before a hurricane.

 Locate water, gas, and electricity shut-offs